Edward Appleby

 Edward Appleby (born 21 December 2004) is an English figure skater.
-He is a two-time British national champion.
+He is a three-time British national champion.
 On the junior level, he is the 2021 JGP France II bronze medalist, 2020 Mentor Toruń Cup junior men's champion, and a two-time British junior national champion.

+Appleby represented Great Britain at the 2026 Winter Olympics.

 Personal life

-Edward Appleby was born in Colchester, England.
-His older brother, Elliot, is also a figure skater and competes in men's singles and pairs skating.
+Edward Appleby was born on 21 December 2004 in Colchester, Essex, England.
+He has an older sister, Alexandra, and brother, Elliot, who are also former competitive figure skaters.
+He attended the Colne Community School in Brightlingsea.

 Career

 Early years

 Appleby began learning to skate in 2009.
 In October 2018, he debuted on the ISU Junior Grand Prix (JGP) circuit, finishing eighteenth in Ljubljana, Slovenia.
 He placed thirty-sixth at the 2019 World Junior Championships and twenty-sixth at the 2020 World Junior Championships.

+Appleby at the 2022 Reykjavík International Games.

 2021–22 season

 In late August, Appleby won bronze in Courchevel, France, at the second event of the 2021–22 ISU Junior Grand Prix season.
 It was the first Junior Grand Prix medal won by a British skater in almost 20 years.
 In April, he qualified to the final segment at the 2022 World Junior Championships in Tallinn, Estonia.
 Ranked eighteenth in the short program and twenty-first in the free skate, he finished twentieth overall.